 I have heard that some former premier level players don’t make NSC teams.
 Is this true?

 There is a common misconception that every premier level player MUST be more skillful and technically competent than every club select level player.
 Particularly at the early ages, the biggest differentiating factor between premier and select players is level of commitment and passion for the sport rather than skill.
 Our tryout evaluators also look for specific skill sets to match the style of play valued by the NSC club which may or may not be identical to premier level programs.
 For this reason, it is not uncommon that former premier level players are not offered a roster spot on an NSC team.

-Beginning in 2016-17 NSC will be moving to an A/B/C format for our teams from U11-U19.
+NSC offers an A/B/C format for our teams from U10-U19.
 This allows NSC to continue to compete at every age level for a state championship and continues our mission of providing the best Select player development environment in Washington State..

 In order to qualify for a skill based play up within NSC, any player must accomplish the following:

 1) Score in the top percentile of their current age group